topherhunt/cheatsheets/git.md

   * `git checkout SOME_COMMIT_ID` - restore the code to an older commit (you can find the commit id in `git log`).
 Be sure to `git checkout master` to return to the "tip" of the `master` branch, before you make any code changes or commits!

+  * `git branch --merged` - list all local branches which have been merged into the current branch (HEAD)

 ## Basic workflow using SourceTree